SkoolNotes/Taproot/2020ENG201/KBxEcoPoetryDiscussionPrep.md

 Do you have a current database or would I be setting that up?

 What functionality do you want the website to have?

-Do you have some designs in mind or would you like me to design the site given the information you want conveyed?
+Do you have some designs in mind or would you like me to design the site given your needs?

 What is the timeline looking like?
 When do you need this done?